Home

 Newkirk, James M. (1910-1995) Husband of Wilma Gene Farabee.
 Worked at the Gateway Mine, Waynesburg, PA, for 36 years (1940-1976).
 UMWA Local 6330.

 Nicholson, Teddy W. (1925-1979) Husband of Helen L. Richter.
-Heavy equipment operator for Laurel Ridge Coal Co. near Connellsville, PA.
+Heavy equipment operator for Laurel Ridge Coal near Connellsville, PA.

 John William Ogle's coal transport business sign